-The following table details the Group's sensitivity to a 5% (2018: 5%) increase in RMB against Hong Kong dollar and United States dollar.
-5% (2018: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
-The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2018: 5%) change in foreign currency rates.
-A positive number below indicates a decrease in profit for the year where RMB strengthens against the relevant foreign currencies.
-For a 5% (2018: 5%) weakening of RMB against the relevant currencies, there would be an equal and opposite impact on the loss for the year.
+The following table details the Group's sensitivity to a 5% (2019: 5%) increase in RMB against Hong Kong dollar and United States dollar.
+5% (2019: 5%) is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in foreign exchange rates.
+The sensitivity analysis includes only outstanding foreign currency denominated monetary items and adjusts their translation at the end of the reporting period for a 5% (2019: 5%) change in foreign currency rates.
+A positive number below indicates an increase in loss (2019: decrease in profit) for the year where RMB strengthens against the relevant foreign currencies.
+For a 5% (2019: 5%) weakening of RMB against the relevant currencies, there would be an equal and opposite impact on the loss (2019: profit) for the year.

-2019 HK\$'000 2018 HK\$'000 Hong Kong dollar Decrease in profit for the year 1,495 2,110 United States dollar Decrease in profit for the year 10,448 8,324
+2020 HK\$'000 2019 HK\$'000 Hong Kong dollar Increase in loss/decrease in profit for the year 2,612 1,495 United States dollar Increase in loss/decrease in profit for the year 10,452 10,448